-Table 11 shows the estimate of the current year minimum obligation of zero for the City of Bloomington assuming the State of Minnesota makes a contribution equal to the prior year's contribution.
+Table 11 shows the estimate of the current year minimum obligation of zero for the City of Bloomington.

 Changes in actuarial assumptions

 All actuarial assumptions are the same as those used in the prior valuation.
 Table 12 contains a summary of all actuarial assumptions and methods.